GoldenbergDaniel/GoldenbergDaniel/README.md

 # Daniel Goldenberg

-Low-level programmer interested in embedded and game development with C
+Low-level programmer focuses on embedded and game development with C. Also learning Rust

 <details>
 <summary>Languages</summary>